Find data with filters

 -

-In the Astra Portal, go to Databases, and then select a Serverless (Vector) database.
+In the Astra Portal navigation menu, click Databases, and then click the name of your Serverless (Vector) database.

 The Data Explorer isn’t available for Serverless (Non-Vector) databases.
 Instead, you can use the CQL shell and drivers.